-The Start-up Grant is intended to support eligible expenses necessary for child care providers to meet the licensing and operational requirements to open new licensed child care spaces.
+The Start-up Grant supports eligible expenses for child care providers to meet the licensing and operational requirements to create new licensed child care spaces.

 Equipment and furnishing expenses

 - Play materials, equipment, and furnishings (both indoors and outdoors) as outlined in Section 19 of O. Reg.
 137/15 under the CCEYA. - Non-consumable supplies and equipment to support the ongoing regular operation of the child care program such as appliances, IT, supplies to support learning environments while following health and safety requirements.